ConsonanceTrad/task-aggregation-with-ai/README.md

 ## Tactile generation
 - This feature allows you to set up your own fixed time assignments, auto-manage your assignments, and send them to AI in order to coordinate your work, and copy the future results into the current daily record.
 - Demand opening obsidian's daily record and copying AI generated information
-- After locating Flomo API, you can send the information manually or automatically send it to Flomo, then check the transfer end.
+- After locating Flomo API, you can send the information to Flomo, then check the transfer end.
 - Yuyu AI fabrication, you can design or record memory without any additional costs, which means that you can design the periodic time.
 - **Use AI fabrication，You can use natural language form** Freely set the time, item etc. can be separated and not required.
 - For example, if you wish to move forward at the end of the second month of each month, you will be able to use the normal time designation, write your own words, further design, change usage, and the result will be abstracted and forgotten.
 Use AI, you don't have to worry about the cost of time, so you can understand it yourself.